• Skip to main content

 How to make my grandmother's pastry recipe

-• Measure the flour, brown sugar, baking soda and salt into a large bowl.
+• Measure 750 grams plain flour, 25 grams dark brown sugar, 0.5 tsp bicarbonate of soda and 0.25 tsp Shetland sea salt into a large bowl.

-• Rub in the lard with your fingertips until it resembles coarse breadcrumbs.
+• Rub in 450 grams lard with your fingertips until it resembles coarse breadcrumbs.

-• Add the vinegar and egg to a measuring jug and whisk briefly.
+• Add 25 ml distilled white vinegar and 1 large free range egg to a measuring jug and whisk briefly.
 Top up with cold water to measure 225 ml.

 • Add the liquid ingredients to the dry and combine well.